kailashsatasiya/Project_Manual_Testing/README.md

 # Project_Manual_Testing
-This is a manual testing project having name "JPETSTORE".
+This is a manual testing project named "JPETSTORE".
-The project will contain all the manual testing documents like HLR Test Scenario, Test case & Defect Report.
+The project will contain all the manual testing documents like the HLR Test Scenario, Test case, and defect Report.